Covid 19 Delta outbreak: Student at Epsom Girls Grammar School tests positive - NZ Herald

-This case comes just a day after schools across Auckland reopened their doors to students following three months of online learning.
+The positive case comes just a day after schools across Auckland reopened for thousands of students after three months of online learning.

-Children from Years 1 to 10 are allowed back at school in Auckland, but with greater restrictions, including mandatory mask wearing for Year 4 children and older, staggered arrivals and departures and social distancing.
+Children from Years 1 to 10 were allowed back at school from Wednesday, but with greater restrictions - including mandatory mask wearing for Year 4 children and older, staggered arrivals and departures, and social distancing.

 Some primary and intermediate schools are allowing students to return only part-time.
 Operating hours have also been altered to manage the number of people coming and going from the school at once.

-Earlier tonight, a Papamoa primary school announced they will be closed tomorrow due to the "strong likelihood" there is Covid-19 case among the school community.
+Earlier tonight, a Papamoa primary school announced they will be closed tomorrow due to the "strong likelihood" of a Covid-19 case among the school community.

 Read More